London's 2026 Basement Legalization Bylaws, Explained in Plain English.

 Resolving a City of London Order to Comply

-If Service London flags your suite as illegal, you face massive daily fines and mandatory tear-outs.
-Learn how to navigate retroactive permitting and lift Stop Work Orders.
+If Service London flags your suite as non-compliant, you face escalating daily fines and potential tear-outs.
+Learn how to navigate retroactive permitting.

 Read the Full Guide →